AlpAydinoglu/cdesign/Extended/design_algorithm/README.txt

--controller_design can be used for designing a controller for arbitrary system -run_CS can be used to simulate the system with the controller
+-controller_design can be used for designing a controller for an arbitrary system -run_CS can be used to simulate the system with the controller